Blocks Banner

 • A finished piece that’s perfect for seasonal decor or year-round display

-You can download the Liberty Legacy pattern directly from the Henry Glass Fabrics website:
+You can download the Liberty Legacy pattern directly here:

 The Liberty Legacy Quilt is more than just a project—it's a journey through color, heritage, and creativity.
 If you're looking for a quilt that feels meaningful, beautiful, and enjoyable to make, this one is a great place to start.